Dongz125/project-KienTrucPM/README.md

 Services in a compose-stack are hidden behind a _hostname_.
 To connect to rabbitmq, for example, you can't use `localhost:5672`, but you need to use `rabbitmq:5672`.
 Same goes with `postgres:5432`.

+Also make sure that all your containers are at a healthy status.
+Check with `docker ps`.

 </details>

 <details>